VictorGarciaOrtega/prueba-tecnica20250610/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Dockerization

+First you need to config your username in package.json commands.

+To build the docker container run `npm run docker:build` or `npm run docker:build:prod` for production.

+To push the docker container run `npm run docker:push` or `npm run docker:push:prod` for production.

+To start the docker container run `npm run docker:start` or `npm run docker:start:prod` for production.

+> [!IMPORTANT]
+> The private key is in the file private_key.pem